Fortnite will launch on next-generation consoles on Unreal Engine 4 and migrate to UE5

-Fortnite will debut on the next generation video game consoles as those machines launch this fall, according to Epic Games CEO Tim Sweeney.
+Fortnite will debut on the next-generation video game consoles as those machines launch this fall, according to Epic Games CEO Tim Sweeney.

-In an interview with GamesBeat, Sweeney said that the company is using Unreal Engine 4 to adapt Fortnite to run on both the PlayStation 5 and the Xbox Series X when those consoles debut late this year.
-That’s important for both consoles, as Fortnite has more than 350 million users across seven different platforms.
+In an interview with GamesBeat today, Sweeney said that the company is using Unreal Engine 4 to adapt Fortnite to run on both the PlayStation 5 and the Xbox Series X when those consoles debut late this year.
+That’s important for both consoles, as Fortnite has more than 350 million users over seven different platforms.

 Over time, Epic Games will migrate Fortnite over to the Unreal Engine 5, which Epic gave a glimpse of today with the release of a demo video.
 Unreal Engine 5 will debut in 2021.
 But Sweeney said the transition from Unreal Engine 4, which first debuted in 2012, to Unreal Engine 5 won’t be that difficult.
 This version is the same as the existing one, but Fortnite will be optimized to take advantage of the new hardware and features on next-gen consoles.
 Epic promises better performance and visuals.